 With Mediatoolkit, you can narrow your monitoring to specific countries and languages.

-Discovering popular channels in the market
+Discover popular channels in the market of interest

 In the tool, you can also find information about mentions over time by source and sentiment ratio by channel.
 With these charts, you can see the intervals of mentions on specific channels and what type of sentiment is predominant on which channel.